elasticdeeplearning/edl/README.md

 <img src="https://github.com/elasticdeeplearning/artwork/blob/master/horizontal/color/edl-horizontal-color.png" width="500" style="display:inline;vertical-align:middle;padding:2%">

 # Motivation
 Computing resources on cloud such as [Amazon AWS](https://aws.amazon.com/cn/)、[Baidu Cloud](https://cloud.baidu.com/) have multi-tenancy.
 Deep learning model training and inference with elastic resources will be common on cloud.
-We propose Elastic Deep Learning (EDL) that makes distributed training and inference of deep learning model on cloud easier and more efficient.
+We propose Elastic Deep Learning (EDL) that makes training and inference of deep learning model on cloud easier and more efficient.

 Now EDL is an incubation-stage project of the [LF AI Foundation](https://lfai.foundation).